 My doctor prescribed Ambien, and it's worked great for me.
 But I'm afraid I might become dependent on it.
 Is that likely?

-Answers from Eric J. Olson, M.D.
+Answer From Eric J. Olson, M.D.

+But there can be concerning side effects.
 For example, some people who take zolpidem or similar medications, such as eszopiclone (Lunesta), do things while asleep that they don't remember — such as driving, or preparing and eating food.
 Because you're not awake, these are dangerous behaviors.

 Also, the Food and Drug Administration recommends that you avoid driving or doing activities that require full mental alertness the next day, as you may still have some impairment from the sleep medication, especially if you take extended-release drugs.
 In rare cases, these sleep medications may trigger a life-threatening allergic reaction (anaphylaxis).

-Sleep medications can be useful in the short term — but the best approach is to address whatever's causing your sleep problems in the first place.
+The best approach is to address whatever is causing your sleep problems in the first place.
 Other therapies include learning new sleep habits (such as keeping your bedtime and wake time consistent from day to day), getting counseling for anxiety or other psychological concerns, and using stress-reduction techniques.

-- Bonnet MH, et al. Treatment of insomnia. http://www.uptodate.com/home.
-Accessed June 8, 2015.
+- Bonnet MH, et al. Treatment of insomnia in adults. https://www.uptodate.com/contents/search.
+Accessed April 20, 2018.

 - Ambien (prescribing information).
-Bridgewater, N.J.: Sanofi-aventis; 2014. http://www.sanofi.us/l/us/en/layout.jsp?cnt=CE95569B-0662-4FE5-9710-55E0C9AC2F28.
-Accessed June 8, 2015.
+Bridgewater, N.J.: Sanofi-Aventis U.S. LLC; 2017. http://products.sanofi.us/ambien/ambien.pdf.
+Accessed April 20, 2018.

 - Olson EJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
-June 18, 2015.
+April 27, 2018.